riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/04-master-pages.md

 -------------------------------------

 DotVVM uses the same control names.
-If you need a Single Page Application, you can use `SpaContentPlaceHolder`.
+If you want to build a [Single Page Application](https://www.dotvvm.com/docs/tutorials/basics-single-page-applications-spa/2.0), you can just use `SpaContentPlaceHolder`.

 ### Site.dotmaster